buddhist-uni/buddhist-uni.github.io/index.md

 ## - Buddhism 101
 ## - The Early Buddhist Texts

-Just click on a course above to get started.
+Just click on one of the courses above to get started.
 It's that easy.

 _[Dissatisfaction Guarenteed](https://www.accesstoinsight.org/ptf/dhamma/sacca/sacca1/dukkha.html) or your money back!_